 (NOTE: E-check payments made using an account that is funded from a financial institution outside the United States will not be accepted.)

 Failure to make timely estimated payments will result in the imposition of interest charges

 on all underpayments.
 There are some exceptions to the imposition of interest charges.

-More information concerning estimated payments is available in our Tax Topic Bulletin GIT-8
+For more information on estimated payments, see Tax Topic Bulletin GIT-8

 , Estimating Income Taxes.